SP, 2 other policemen martyred as back-to-back blasts rock KP’s Hangu

 “The sacrifice of martyred SP Asad Zubair and two other police personnel will not go in vain.
 The sacrifices of the officers and personnel of KP Police cannot be forgotten,” the statement quoted him as saying.

-Former KP CM Ali Amin Gandapur also expressed sorrow over the martyrdom of policemen in the incident.
+Former KP chief minister Ali Amin Gandapur also expressed sorrow over the martyrdom of policemen in the incident.

 “Saddened to hear about the martyrdom of SP (Operations) Asad Zubair and two [other] policemen during an IED attack in Hangu.
 KP police, security forces and the brave people of KP have been paying the price for our peace with their blood,” he posted on X.